 Taking care of your ATV wheels is just as important as the tires.
 If you buy brand new excellent quality tires and put them on cracked rims, they could pop your brand new tires.
 There are a few different types of rims and they have their respective purposes.

 The most common type of ATV rim is made out of steel.
 That’s because they are cheap and easy to make, but they are also heavy.
 Heavy wheels aren’t good for every situation.
-For example, if you plan on going sand riding in the dunes, you want a light weight wheel to put paddle tires on.
-Aluminum alloy or magnesium alloy rims are recommended for the dunes.
-People also upgrade their rims based on their riding style and preference.
-Larger wheels will give you more power, but smaller wheels will give you more speed.
+For example, if you plan on going sand riding in the dunes, you want a lightweight wheel to put paddle tires on.

 If you aren’t going to be doing any professional racing or riding in extreme terrain, the normal stock rims are probably fine.
 But if you need to replace them, or want to upgrade to a lighter wheel, you should know how to read your wheel size.

 The wheel size is usually stamped right into the rim itself.
 It might look something like this, 8×8,3+5,4/110.
-The first 8 is the diameter of the wheel, that means you need a tire with that diameter to fit it.
+The first 8 is the diameter of the wheel, which means you need a tire with that diameter to fit it.
 The second 8 is the width of the wheel.
-The 3+5 is the offset of the wheel, this wheel would be 3″ off center and 5″ offset to the outside.
+The 3+5 is the offset of the wheel, this wheel would be 3″ off-center and 5″ offset to the outside.
 I’ll tell you about offset in a bit.
 The 4 is how many bolt holes (lugs) in the rim, and the 110 is the spacing of bolt holes in millimeters.

 ATV Wheel Offset